Asymmetric node placement in fiber-based quantum networks: Asymmetry in repeater chains

 \subsection{Reflection on numerical results}

 It may be surprising that the first derivatives in Figure \ref{fig:repchain} appear to vanish.
 After all, when $\mathcal A_n$ is nonzero, the resultant longer links may be expected to form bottlenecks.
 However, we need to take into account that while the longer links become slower at generating entanglement, the shorter links become faster.
 It would appear that for small values of $\mathcal A_n$ the negative effect of the slower links is mostly compensated by the positive effect of the faster links.
+We note that the same is not true when using the extended-fiber method, as in that case all links become slower due to asymmetry, and indeed the derivative does not appear to vanish at zero asymmetry in that case.
 To foster an intuitive understanding, let us introduce the following hand-waving argument that reinforces the interpretation that first-order effects on the fast and slow links cancel each other.
 Consider a single repeater node $n \in \mathcal R$.
 This repeater is connected to its two neighbors by fibers of lengths $\tfrac 1 2 L_\text{tot} (1 \pm \mathcal A_n)$, where $L_\text{tot}$ is the sum of the two lengths.
 Therefore, from combining Equations \eqref{eq:rate}, \eqref{eq:repeaters_t_cycle} and \eqref{eq:repeaters_p_succ}, we find that the average rates at which entanglement is generated with the two different neighbors are

 Initially, entanglement generation is continuously attempted with both neighbors simultaneously.
 This can be thought of as entanglement being created on one side with rate $R_+$ and with rate $R_-$ on the other side, resulting in a ``total rate'' at which entanglement is produced at this node of